shashanksrajak/s3-presigned-url/README.md

-# Serverless Framework AWS NodeJS Example
+# Serverless Solution For S3 Presigned URL

 This serverless solution is used to generate S3 pre-signed URL for uploading media files to a private S3 Bucket.